terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

 ### Optional - Automatic creation of Google Cloud Identity groups

-Google Cloud Identity groups are used for [authentication and access management](https://cloud.google.com/architecture/security-foundations/authentication-authorization) in the foundation.
+In the foundation, Google Cloud Identity groups are used for [authentication and access management](https://cloud.google.com/architecture/security-foundations/authentication-authorization) .

-To enable automatic creation of the [required groups](https://cloud.google.com/architecture/security-foundations/authentication-authorization#users_and_groups) you need to:
+To enable automatic creation of the [required groups](https://cloud.google.com/architecture/security-foundations/authentication-authorization#users_and_groups), complete the following actions:

 - Have an existing project for Cloud Identity API billing.
-- Enable the Cloud Identity API(`cloudidentity.googleapis.com`) on the billing project.
+- Enable the Cloud Identity API (`cloudidentity.googleapis.com`) on the billing project.
 - Grant role `roles/serviceusage.serviceUsageConsumer` to the user running Terraform on the billing project.
 - Provide values for the groups and billing project in the variable `groups`.